timruiterkamp/dotfiles/README.md

 My name is Tim Ruiterkamp and this is my personal .bash_profile and other dotfiles i use during development.

+## Contents
+In this bash profile there are tweaks to the terminal to make life more easy.
+It's mostly shortcodes for most used commands i personaly use.

 ## Installation

 Installation of a .bash_profile to customize your terminal.